Refinance Your Chicago Mortgage

 The lender will require you to submit the following documents to verify the information that you have submitted on your application:

 - Full Federal Tax Returns (last two years)

 - W-2s (last two years)

-- 2 to 5 most recent pay stubs (30 days of consecutive earnings)
+- Two to five of your most recent pay stubs (30 days of consecutive earnings)